minnie1883/sriceportfolio/README.md

 ## Description

 Welcome to my portfolio of my work.
-Here you will find links to previous work I have worked on and a little information about me.
+Here you will find links to previous work I have worked on, link to my resume, LinkedIn profile and a little information about me.

 ## GitHub Link